MI2DataLab/interpret-time-to-event/README.md

 This repository will contain supplementary code associated with the article

-> H. Baniecki, B. Sobieski, P. Szatkowski, P. Bombinski, P. Biecek. **Interpretable machine learning for time-to-event prediction in medicine and healthcare**. *in review*, 2023
+> H. Baniecki, B. Sobieski, P. Szatkowski, P. Bombinski, P. Biecek. **Interpretable machine learning for time-to-event prediction in medicine and healthcare**. *in review*, 2024

+Directory `xlungs-trustworthy-los-prediction` contains updated code and data from the repository https://github.com/mi2datalab/xlungs-trustworthy-los-prediction attached to the paper

+> H. Baniecki, B. Sobieski, P. Bombinski, P. Szatkowski, P. Biecek. *Hospital Length of Stay Prediction Based on Multi-modal Data towards Trustworthy Human-AI Collaboration in Radiomics*. **International Conference on Artificial Intelligence in Medicine**, 2023

 ## Acknowledgements